It’s no secret that the mental health industry needs an overhaul. This is not the focus on this

 Maggi Colwell

-Maggi is a registered art therapist at Columbus Art Therapy who assists their clients to discover more of themselves through dream interpretation, art therapy, and depth psychotherapy.
-They specialize in working with grief and loss as well as gender exploration.
-Click the button below to get connected.
+Maggi is a licensed art therapist at Columbus Art Therapy who assists their clients to discover more of themselves through dream analysis, art therapy, shadow work, and depth psychotherapy.
+They specialize in working with grief and loss as well as c-PTSD.
+Click the button to sign up for Maggi's newsletter to get notifications about new blogs and upcoming events including workshops, groups, rituals, and art.